bitnami/charts/bitnami/cloudnative-pg/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `metrics.enabled` to true.
-This will expose the cloudnative-pg native Prometheus endpoint in a `metrics` service, which can be configured under the `metrics.service` section.
+This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `operator` and `pluginBarmanCloud` sections) to true.
+This will expose the cloudnative-pg native Prometheus endpoint in a `metrics` service, which can be configured under the `*.metrics.service` (under the `operator` and `pluginBarmanCloud` sections) section.
 It will have the necessary annotations to be automatically scraped by Prometheus.

+For the PostgreSQL instances themselves, the chart deploys a monitoring queries ConfigMap or Secret with basic queries.
+These can be cofigured under the `operator.metrics.monitoringQueries` section.

 #### Prometheus requirements